Skip to footer content

 The Merge() method takes two or more PdfDocument objects and combines them into a single PDF file.
 The PDF pages from the second document are appended after the pages of the first document, maintaining the original order and formatting of each page.
 Learn more about the Merge method in the API documentation.

 Real-world applications often need to merge PDF files beyond just two documents.
-As we saw in the previous example, IronPDF can easily handle the merging of PDF files in just a couple lines of code.
-Now, we'll look at how IronPDF can handle this scenario elegantly using a List collection:
+As you saw in the previous example, IronPDF can easily handle the merging of PDF files in just a couple lines of code.
+Now, you'll see how IronPDF handles this scenario elegantly using a List collection:

 using IronPdf;